 Tier Grade Entry Point Progression Point

-6 Α A1 A2
+6 Α A 1 A2

 6 В B1 B2

 6 С C1 C2

 6 D D1 D2

 6 E E1 E2

 6 F F1 F2

 5 G G1 G2

 5 Н H1 H2

-5 I I1 12
+5 1 I 1 12

 4 J J1 J2

 4 K K1 K2

 3 SLMG5 Level 1 Level 2

 3 SLMG4 Level 1 Level 2

 3 SLMG3 Level 1 Level 2

 2 SLMG2 Level 1 Level 2

 2 SLMG1 Level 1 Level 2

 - 3.3 All grades A K are assigned to one of three tiers: 4, 5 or 6.
 SLMG grades are assigned to Tiers 2 and 3, and Tier 1 is reserved for Strategic Directors, Corporate Directors and the Chief Executive. - 3.4 Each grade (A SLMG1) consists of Levels 1 and 2, which define the minimum and maximum pay for each grade.
-The values of each level are available on the intranet and in Appendix 1 of this Pay Policy. - 3.5 Level 1 is a probationary point and Level 2 is a non-probationary point.
+The values of each level are available on the intranet. - 3.5 Level 1 is a probationary point and Level 2 is a non-probationary point.
 Progression to Level 2 will be subject to successful completion of a six-month probationary period for new starters or six month pay review period for existing employees.
 GLPC colleagues will progress on their one-year anniversary in their job and SLMG colleagues will progress on their two-year anniversary. - 3.6 The table below outlines the circumstances in which employees could move to a new grade, including where there may be exceptions to 3.5 above, to allow commencement at Level 2.

 Reason for commencing in grade Starting point Timescale for and condition of progression to Level 2 Α External appointment Level 1 Successful completion of six month probationary period; progress on first year anniversary. В Internal (voluntary) appointment to higher grade Level 1 Successful completion of six month pay review period; progress on first year anniversary. С Internal (voluntary) appointment to same grade (probation not completed) Level 1 The remainder of the probationary period will be continued into the new job.
 Progress on first year anniversary subject to successful completion of probationary period.
 D Internal (voluntary) appointment to same grade (probation completed but less than a year in grade) Level 1 Automatic progression to Level 2 in the new job a year after the start of the original probationary period.
 E Internal (voluntary) appointment to same grade Level 2 Remain on Level 2 F Move to same grade via internal processes (e.g. restructure, redeployment) Grade level as already attained.
 N/A if already on Level 2.
 If on Level 1; as per C - E above, as appropriate.
 G Move to lower grade via internal processes (e.g. restructure, redeployment) Level 2 (pay protection if applicable).
 N/A Н Move to higher grade via internal processes (e.g. restructure, redeployment) Level 1 Automatic progression to Level 2 on first year anniversary (no probation or pay review required).
 I Job re-graded and back- dated by less than 12 months.
 Level 1 Pay progression period to start from back-dated start date.
 J Job re-graded and back- dated by 12 months or more.
-Level 2 N/A
+Level 2 N/A approved in a business case requesting a market supplement or material factor payment.
+A record of all such decisions will be kept and periodically presented at Central Panel.
+Please see section 9 of this policy, and the associated Special Payment Guidance document, which contains advice on how to request market supplements and material factor payments.